lcabrp/LFPL_Data/README.md

 The following criteria have been met with this project:

-1. Loading data
+1. Loading data.

   A csv file will be loaded into a Pandas dataframe.
 Some data cleaning is performed on the original dataframe.
 Using  APIs, a second csv file is created to enrich the original data source.

-2. Clean and operate on the data while combining them
+2. Clean and operate on the data while combining them.

   The two datasets will be merge to enrich the original one.